chriskalmar/DockerBootstrapOSX/README.md

 # DockerBootstrapOSX

-DockerBootstrapOSX is a little bootstrapping that automates the installation of a Docker environment on a MacOS X machine.
+DockerBootstrapOSX is a little bootstrapping script that automates the installation of a Docker environment on a MacOS X machine.

 ## Quick Install

 Make sure you have the latest version of [VirtualBox](http://virtualbox.org/wiki/Downloads), Docker and Boot2Docker installed.
 I personally install using [Homebrew](http://brew.sh) with `brew install docker boot2docker`.

 Then run the following commands:

 	curl -s https://raw.githubusercontent.com/JonGretar/DockerBootstrapOSX/master/setup.sh -o setup_docker.sh
 	bash setup_docker.sh

+## Usage

+To shut down the virtual machine(it does take a bit of memory) use the command `boot2docker down` and to start it up again use `boot2docker up`.

+The containers may not start up automatically with the VM.
+To start them use the command `docker start dns log ui`.

+Now read up on Docker.
+It's pretty simple to get started from this point.

 ## What will you have after install